MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-cassandra-content.md

 **Encryption**.
 Encrypt sensitive data at rest and use [Azure Key Vault][azure-key-vault] to manage the database encryption keys.
 Key Vault can store encryption keys in hardware security modules (HSMs).
 It's also recommended to store application secrets, such as database connection strings, in Key Vault.

 **DDoS protection**.
 The Azure platform provides basic DDoS protection by default.
 This basic protection is targeted at protecting the Azure infrastructure as a whole.
-Although basic DDoS protection is automatically enabled, we recommend using [DDoS Protection Standard][ddos].
-Standard protection uses adaptive tuning, based on your application's network traffic patterns, to detect threats.
+Although basic DDoS protection is automatically enabled, we recommend using [Azure DDoS Network Protection][ddos].
+Network Protection uses adaptive tuning, based on your application's network traffic patterns, to detect threats.
 This allows it to apply mitigations against DDoS attacks that might go unnoticed by the infrastructure-wide DDoS policies.
-Standard protection also provides alerting, telemetry, and analytics through Azure Monitor.
+Network Protection also provides alerting, telemetry, and analytics through Azure Monitor.
 For more information, see [Azure DDoS Protection: Best practices and reference architectures][ddos-best-practices].

 ### Operational excellence